misakey/backend/docs/content/endpoints/auth_flow.md

 **2. Impossible to perform a prehashed_password method with the identity:**

-This error occurs when the authable identity has no linked account.
+This error occurs when the identity has no linked account.
 The password being attached to the account, such an authentication method is impossible to be handled.

 _Code:_
 ```bash